Veterinary Electrosurgery Market Size and Share

 Veterinary Electrosurgery Market Analysis by Mordor Intelligence

-The veterinary electrosurgery market reached USD 630.01 million in 2025 and is forecast to climb to USD 847.67 million by 2030, translating into a 6.1% CAGR.
+The veterinary electrosurgery market size in 2026 is estimated at USD 667.93 million, growing from 2025 value of USD 630.01 million with 2031 projections showing USD 894.67 million, growing at 6.02% CAGR over 2026-2031.
 Growth stems from steady pet healthcare spending, widespread adoption of minimally invasive surgery, and a rising number of specialty referral centers that house advanced surgical suites.
 Monopolar systems held the leading 45.9% revenue share in 2024, yet bipolar instruments are tracking a brisk 9.9% CAGR to 2030 as clinicians favor their tighter thermal control.
 Small-animal procedures dominate demand, and manufacturers with human-health portfolios continue to repurpose proven energy platforms for veterinary use.
 Capital spending by hospitals that treat insured pets, coupled with regulatory clarity in North America and Europe, reinforces a favorable investment climate for energy-based surgical tools.

 Global Veterinary Electrosurgery Market Trends and Insights